previousdeveloper/spark-jwt-auth/README.md

 Be sure install **them!**
 - **Java 8**
 - **Redis**

-Redis run on default port
+Redis run on default port.

 ## How do I use it?

 Install maven dependency and launch the **server**.

 ### Register (POST /register)